Hi there!

 Little River Road. scenic drive near gatlinburg tn, near townsend tn, in great smoky mountains national park. tn smoky mountains travel blog

-Here are some ideas for a few days in the Smoky Mountains!
+Here are more ideas for a few days in the Smoky Mountains!

-Among the most popular things to do in the Great Smoky Mountains National Park are Clingmans Dome, Cades Cove, and Roaring Fork Motor Nature Trail.
-These are some of the best scenic drives in the Smoky Mountains!
+Some of the best known things in Great Smoky Mountains National Park include Clingmans Dome, Cades Cove, and Roaring Fork Motor Nature Trail!

 There are affiliate links on this page.
-Among others, as an Amazon Associate I may earn from purchases.
+I may earn a commission.